 Open PowerShell window here.

-To configure your Desktop, right click anywhere on the Desktop that is not a shortcut and specify the settings you’d like.
-Here are some settings that I use:
+To configure your Desktop, Right click an open spot on it and specify the settings you’d like.
+Here are some of the Desktop View > settings that I use:

 however I like.